Crete: Climate

-Crete straddles two climatic zones, the Mediterranean and the North African, mainly falling within the former.
-As such, the climate in Crete is primarily Mediterranean.
+Crete straddles two climatic zones, the Mediterranean and the semi-arid climate, mainly falling within the former.
+As such, the climate in Crete is primarily a hot-summer Mediterranean (Csa) climate while some areas in the south and east have a hot semi-arid climate (Köppen climate classification: BSh).
+The higher elevations fall into the cold-summer Mediterranean climate category (Csc), while some of the mountain peaks (>2,000 meters) may feature a continental climate (Dfb or Dfc).
 The atmosphere can be quite humid, depending on the proximity to the sea, while winter is fairly mild.
-Snowfall is common on the mountains between November and May, but rare in the low-lying areas.
-While some mountain tops are snow-capped for most of the year, near the coast snow stays on the ground for a few minutes or hours.
-However, an exceptional cold snap swept the island in February 2004, during which the entire island was blanketed with snow.
-During the Cretan summer, average temperatures reach the high 20s to low 30s Celsius (mid 80s to mid 90s Fahrenheit), with maxima touching the upper 30s to mid 40s.
+Snowfall is common on the mountains between November and April, but rare in most low-lying areas.

-The south coast, including the Mesara Plain and Asterousia Mountains, falls in the North African climatic zone, enjoying significantly more sunny days and high temperatures throughout the year.
-There, date palms bear fruit, and swallows remain year-round rather than migrate to Africa.
-The fertile region around Ierapetra, on the southeastern corner of the island, has year-round agricultural production, with summer vegetables and fruit produced in greenhouses throughout the winter.
-Western Crete (Chania province) receives more rain and the soils there suffer more erosion compared to the Eastern part of Crete.
+The south coast, including the Mesara Plain and Asterousia Mountains enjoy significantly more sunny days and, on average, higher temperatures throughout the year.
+There, date palms bear fruit, and swallows remain year-round.
+The fertile region around Ierapetra, on the southeastern corner of the island, has year-round agricultural production, with summer vegetable and fruit produced in greenhouses throughout the year.
+Western Crete (Chania province) receives more rain and the soil there suffers more erosion compared to the Eastern part of Crete.

+Average annual temperatures reach up to 22.0 °C in Tris Ekklisies and Psari Forada which are located in South Crete.
+Crete holds the record for the highest temperatures ever recorded in Europe during October, November, January and February among W.M.O. stations.